Topological heavy fermions in magnetic field: Discussion

 \section{Discussion}

 We have put forward a generalization of THFM in finite \textbf{B}.
-Although the formalism applies to any rational value of $\frac{\Phi}{\Phi_0}$, the physical nature of hybridization amidst the heavy $f$ and topological $c$ fermions is particularly revealing for the $\frac{1}{q}$ sequence.
-In the Landau gauge, the momentum imparted by the heavy hybrid Wannier states onto the $c$'s LLs is converted into the shift of the position of the LL wavefunctions, each unit of $\frac{1}{q}$ of the primitive reciprocal lattice momentum $\bg_2$ causes a shift by a moir\'e unit cell.
-Because the momentum is defined only modulo $\bg_2$, the LL wavefunction shift is also defined only modulo $q$ unit cells, causing ``revivals'' illustrated in Fig.\ref{fig:cf schematic}.
-Together with a change of the oscillation rate of the wavefunction in the perpendicular direction under the shift, this process controls the strength of the $c$-$f$ hybridization along the $\frac{1}{q}$ sequence.
-Its consequence on the spectrum, including interactions at CNP, are illustrated in the Fig.(\ref{fig:flat U(4) limit}) as the $c$-$f$ hybridization is turned on from zero to its full strength.
-The finite $\bB$ analytical solution for the flat $U(4)$ symmetric THFM provides an intuitive picture of the mechanism for Landau quantization of the strong coupling spectra of MATBG at integer fillings in terms of the decoupled $f$ modes and coupled $c$-$f$ modes, all the way to zero magnetic field.
+Although the formalism applies to any rational value of $\frac{\phi}{\phi_0}$, the physical nature of hybridization amidst the heavy $f$ and topological $c$ fermions is particularly revealing for the $\frac{1}{q}$ sequence.
+The finite $\mathbf{B}$ analytical solution in the flat band limit provides an intuitive picture of the mechanism for Landau quantization of the strong coupling spectra of MATBG at integer fillings in terms of the decoupled $f$ modes and coupled $c$-$f$ modes, all the way to zero magnetic field.
 It also provides a deeper understanding of the nature of the $\pm \frac{J}{2}$ level at CNP, observed in numerics before\cite{wang2022narrow}, as the anomalous zero-LL of a massless Dirac particle, a key ingredient of the topological heavy fermion picture of MATBG.
-For $q$ dependent $m_{max}$, we see the a peeling away of levels close to $\frac{U_1}{2}$ around $q\approx80$, because the theory starts ``losing'' LLs with increasing field, reminiscent of the results obtained in \cite{wang2022narrow}.
-Although there are $2-\frac{2m_{max}+3}{q}$ decoupled $f-$modes per unit cell per spin at CNP, the total number of states in the narrow band strong coupling window still remains pinned to 2 per unit cell per spin, as expected for a total Chern number 0.
-Even though the full $M \neq 0$ problem requires numerical analysis, we are able to probe till fluxes at least as low as $1/145$, which was not possible through the the framework of strong coupling expansion.
-We moreover argue that the overall physical picture should stay unchanged, as $M$ anyways is the smallest energy scale in the problem.
+Although the number of the decoupled $f-$modes per unit cell per spin at CNP is dependent on the LL index upper cutoff, the total number of states in the narrow band strong coupling window remains pinned to 2 per unit cell per spin, independent of the upper cutoff, as expected for a total Chern number 0.
+Even though the full $M \neq 0$ problem requires numerical analysis, we are able to probe till fluxes at least as low as $1/700$, which was not possible through the the framework of strong coupling expansion.
+We moreover argue that the overall physical nature of the subbands should stay unchanged, as $M$ anyways is the smallest energy scale in the problem.
+Although we present the Landau quantization of one-shot HF bands in order to outline the theoretical procedure, in practice one can use the same methodology to Landau quantize the self-consistent HF bands.
+We argue that it would not drastically alter any of the interacting Hofstadter spectrum features because the one-shot states are adiabatically connected to the self-consistent states, owing to almost identical band structure features as the self-consistent state at every $\nu$ discussed \cite{song2022magic}.
 Throughout the text we neglected the spin Zeeman effect as it leads to a much smaller energy splitting than the orbital effect, the former is only a few Kelvin at the highest fields considered here while the latter is several meV, so at least an order of magnitude larger.
-The effect of renormalization of mean field parameters in magnetic field is yet to be incorporated in our framework.
-A full analysis for other integer fillings, candidate groundstates \cite{2023arXiv230300024N,2022arXiv220908204W}, and Hofstadter-scale fluxes where reentrant many-body and topological effects are at play \cite{PhysRevLett.128.217701,2020PhRvL.125w6804H,2021PhRvB.104r4501S,2022arXiv220408087K,2022PhRvB.106d5149J,2022arXiv220211736C,2022arXiv220910559H,2022arXiv220910557F,PhysRevB.106.L121115,2023NatCo..14..743C}, is also left for the future work.
+The effect of renormalization of mean field parameters in magnetic field and heterostrain is yet to be incorporated in our framework.
+A full analysis for other integer fillings, translation symmetry broken candidate ground states and Hofstadter-scale fluxes where reentrant many-body and topological effects are at play \cite{PhysRevLett.128.217701,2020PhRvL.125w6804H,herzog2023hofstadter,fang2023symmetry}, is also left for the future work.